Dlacreme/wttj/ex01/README.md

 #### Notes
 This is not something I would use in a professional environment but it seems like a valid option for this test

+## Dependencies

+  - shapely:
+  We use `shapely` to represents the area of every continent and check if a point is part of it

+  - pandas:
+  We use `pandas` to easily and quickly process the data